Azure/azure-k8s-metrics-adapter/samples/servicebus-queue/readme.md

 kubectl apply -f deploy/hpa.yaml
 ```

-> note: the `external.metricName` defined on the HPA must match the `metadata.name` on the ExternalMetric HPA, in this case `queuemessages`.
+> note: the `external.metricName` defined on the HPA must match the `metadata.name` on the ExternalMetric declaration, in this case `queuemessages`

 After a few seconds, validate that the HPA is configured.
 If the `targets` shows `<unknown>` wait longer and try again.